William Etchu Tabi: International career

 He was also part of the Cameroon U-20 team at the 1999 FIFA World Youth Championship.

 Managerial career

+In 2013, Tabi transitioned to the managerial side, being named player-coach for Burlington SC in the Canadian Soccer League.
+His first successful season as a manager was the 2014 season, where Burlington secured a playoff berth by finishing fifth in the league's first division.
+Their playoff journey concluded in the opening round after a defeat to the North York Astros.
+In his final season with Burlington, he led the club to a playoff berth by finishing sixth.
+Burlington was eliminated in the first round by the York Region Shooters.

-In 2013, he functioned as a player-coach for Burlington SC in the Canadian Soccer League.
-He coached the club for three seasons, and qualified the team for the playoffs for two seasons reaching the quarterfinals each season.
-He is involved as coach with the Burlington SC Academy in the field of Skills Development.
+He is involved as a coach with the Burlington SC Academy in the field of Skills Development.
 In 2019, he served as the head coach for Galaxy FC in the Canadian Academy of Soccer League.